 - Lemon juice or preserved lemon puree – really brightens the flavor and enhances flavors of other ingredients.
 I highly recommend using preserved lemon puree.
 It lends an umami and more subtle lemon flavor that’s unmatched by fresh lemon juice.
 See my Preserved Lemon Puree Ingredient Spotlight to read more about this favorite ingredient and learn how to make your own.

-- Nuts or seeds (optional) – add structure, texture and slight nutty flavor
+- Nuts or seeds (optional) – add structure, texture and slight nutty flavor.
+I like to use pumpkin seeds.

 - Salt – enhances the flavors of other ingredients.
 I love to use kala namak black salt.
 Read more about my favorite salt in this Kala Namak Ingredient Spotlight.